eventuate-tram/eventuate-tram-examples-java-spring-todo-list/README.md

 # Todo List example application

+This example demonstrates how to develop microservices with Spring Boot, JPA, Apache Kafka, ElasticSearch and the Eventuate Tram framework.

 ## The problem: atomically updating data and publishing events/messages

 It's challenging to atomically update a data (e.g. a Domain-Driven design aggregate) and publish a message, such as a domain event.